pudly/schmopera-hugo/content/articles/the-voice-teacher-series-jane-eaglen.md

 date = "2017-10-16T13:46:00-04:00"
 lastmod = "2017-10-30T20:01:00-04:00"
 publishDate = "2017-10-30T20:01:00-04:00"
-short_description = "Eaglen has noticed that in some circles, opinions on breath support are so varied that the conversation can even make it a \"dirty word\" of sorts.
-Still, \"I don't see how you can talk about singing and not talk about support,\" she says." slug = "the-voice-teacher-series-jane-eaglen" title = "The voice teacher series: Jane Eaglen"
+short_description = "Eaglen has noticed that in some circles, opinions on breath support are so varied that the conversation can even make it a &quot;dirty word&quot; of sorts.
+Still, &quot;I don&#039;t see how you can talk about singing and not talk about support,&quot; she says." slug = "the-voice-teacher-series-jane-eaglen" title = "The voice teacher series: Jane Eaglen"
 +++